 I am looking forward to spending a great summer with my kids enjoying our DIY Summer Camp at home.
 But one of the things that I don't want to see happen is for my kids to take their eyes off of academics for two solid months and then head back to school in the fall having forgotten half of what they learned during this school year.
 So how can Moms help their tweens to avoid the summer slide?
 Here's my 4 step-plan!

-#1- Avoid the Sumer Slide: Spend 15 minutes on math review daily
+#1- Avoid the summer slide by spending 15 minutes on math review daily

 If their teachers send home a review packet for the summer- then, by all means, go with that!
-But if they don't (or if your child conveniently “forgets it” at school) then here are a couple of good options for you to look into:
+But if they don't (or if your child conveniently “forgets it” at school) then here are a couple of good options for you to look into to help you to avoid the summer slide:

 However, if I really want to get my kids to cooperate and want to review math over the summer- using an app is the best way to get them to engage!